angular/angular/src/material/tabs/tabs.md

 ### Lazy Loading
 By default, the tab contents are eagerly loaded.
-Eagerly loaded tabs will initalize the child components but not inject them into the DOM until the tab is activated.
+Eagerly loaded tabs will initialize the child components but not inject them into the DOM until the tab is activated.